🔒Note: The write-down feature is available for LeanLaw Pro users only. To upgrade your subscription, visit your firm's subscription page in Settings.

 To save your write-down, click the green Save button.
 Once your write-down is saved, even if you undo the invoice in which the time entry exists, LeanLaw will remember the write-down value for whenever you decide to bill the entry, and for the purposes of your productivity reports.

 🧠 Note: LeanLaw tracks your write-downs even if you undo the invoice.
 If you wish to remove a write-down, it can only be done within an invoice by deleting the value you entered into the write-down field in step 4.
+Additionally, write-downs can be reversed by removing the value from the write-down field, which restores the original billable hours and amounts.

 Writing down to zero